packagist/private-packagist-docs/docs/setup.md

 If you would like to use the `create-project` command to initialize a project using a template package named `acme/website` in your Private Packagist repository then these steps are required:

 1. Configure authentication on your machine.
 The command to set an authentication token is listed on the organization overview.
-2. Run `composer create-project acme/website --add-repository --repository="https://repo.packagist.com/acme-company/" --repository='{"packagist.org": false}'`.
+2. Run `composer create-project acme/website --add-repository --repository='{"packagist.org": false}' --repository="https://repo.packagist.com/acme-company/"`.
 This will create a new composer project for you.

 Once the command is finished, the created composer.json file will contain your organization's repository URL and have packagist.org disabled so mirroring is fully used.